-What are Auxiliaries, Auxiliary Verbs, or Helping Verbs?
+What are Auxiliary Verbs or Helping Verbs?

-Auxiliaries (sometime auxiliary verbs or helping verbs) are one of the types of verb in English grammar.
+Auxiliaries (Sometime auxiliary verbs or helping verbs) are one of the types of verb in English grammar.
 Auxiliaries are basically helping elements that add meaning or additional information to the basic meaning of the main verb in a clause or a sentence.

 Auxiliary verbs are also called helping verb and used with main verbs to help express the main verb’s mood, tense, or voice with in a clause or a sentence.